jadielucas/SM7901_pico/README.md

 <img src="SilentPico.png" alt="SilentPico" width="400">

-This project (unnamed) offers a simple and innovative solution to automate the process of maintaining noise pollution using Rapberry Pi Pico W with BitDogLab Kit.
+This project (unnamed yet) offers a simple and innovative solution to automate the process of maintaining noise pollution using Rapberry Pi Pico W with BitDogLab Kit.

 ## Features